LoGoFiOS/data_engineer/notes.md

 ## pgAdmin

-It's a tool to acces to database via web browser:
+It's a tool to access to database via web browser:

 ```bash
 docker run -it \